So you love golf, and you want to teach your kids, but aren’t quite sure where to start? Don’t worry, we have everything you need to know right here.

-Luckily there is a plethora of great information that you can get online that will help kids learn some of the basic skills that are important in golf.
+Luckily there is a plethora of great information that you can get online that will help kids learn some of the necessary skills that are important in golf.
 We have gone through most of it and have picked out all the information you need to know to get started.
-We have found the best golf related children’s books, DVDs and some free online videos that you will be able to use to get your kids golfing in no time.
-Before you know it they will love golf just as much as you do!
+We have found the best golf-related children’s books, DVDs, and some free online videos that you will be able to use to get your kids golfing in no time.
+Before you know it, they will love golf just as much as you do!

 Why Teach Your Kids Golf?

 Short answer: because it is awesome.
-Long answer: golf is a great game for people of all sizes and abilities, you can play it your whole life, you have a great excuse to be outside in nature, you get exercise and it is a lot of fun.
+Long answer: golf is an excellent game for people of all sizes and abilities, you can play it your whole life, you have a great excuse to be outside in nature, you get exercise, and it is a lot of fun.

 When Should Kids Start?

 There is golf equipment available for kids who can barely walk, but the prevailing wisdom is that you should only start teaching them golf when they show an interest in learning it.
-So it basically depends on the child, they could be 2 years old or 10 years old, if they want to learn then that is the time to start teaching them.
+So it depends on the child, they could be two years old or ten years old, if they want to learn then that is the time to start teaching them.

-If your child isn’t showing any interest in golf and it is breaking your heart, you can try to spark an interest by letting really young kids ride along in a golf cart with you while you play.
-You could also show your kids how much fun it is to whack a ball around in the backyard or in a basement, let them play golf related video games or apps, or just read them some golf related books (see below for a list of recommended books).
+If your child isn’t showing any interest in golf and it is breaking your heart, you can try to spark an interest by letting young kids ride along in a golf cart with you while you play.
+You could also show your kids how much fun it is to whack a ball around in the backyard or a basement, let them play golf-related video games or apps, or just read them some golf-related books (see below for a list of recommended books).

 Before You Start